jms-dcksn/jev-pii-guardrail/README.md

 the model call.
 This one does not mask anything.
 It sends the request in the clear and measures what crosses the boundary.

-## What it shows

-1. A non-UiPath detector can sit on the LLM boundary of a UiPath coded agent.
-2. The detector sees both boundaries, the request and the structured response.
-3. The UiPath `@guardrail` decorator cannot do either.
-See below.

-## Why not the `@guardrail` decorator

-The decorator has two defects.
-Both are verified against `uipath-langchain` 0.18.11. `tests/test_jev_pii.py` proves the fix for each.

-**Defect 1.
-A custom rule never runs on a chat model.**
-`_langchain_adapter._apply_llm_pre` calls the evaluator with `evaluator(text, PRE, None, None)`.
-The text goes into `data`.
-Both `input_data` and `output_data` are `None`.
-But `CustomValidator.evaluate` reads only `input_data` and `output_data`.
-It returns "Rule skipped: data unavailable at this stage".
-Your rule function is never called.
-Tool scope passes real dicts and works.
-LLM scope and agent scope do not.

-**Defect 2.
-The output boundary is never checked.**
-`_apply_llm_post` stops on its first line unless `response.content` is a non-empty string.
-When you set `response_format`, LangChain binds a ToolStrategy.
-The model answers with a tool call.
-The content is empty.

-There is also no UiPath route to a local custom detector on the model boundary. `UiPathDeterministicGuardrailMiddleware` is the only local-rule middleware, and it is tool scope only.

-So the guardrail is a LangChain `AgentMiddleware` on `awrap_model_call`.
-That hook sees the full request, the system message included.
-It also sees `ModelResponse.structured_response`, which is the boundary defect 2 hides.

 ## How the guardrail works

 `jev_pii.py` asks the TypeSafe Jev model one narrow question for each